-For the Olympic Winter Games different rules may apply, according to the special OWG quota regulations.
+For the Olympic Winter Games different rules may apply, due to the special quota regulations.

-5801.1.3.4 Seeding List (final brackets)
+5801.1.3.3 Seeding List (final brackets)

-Once the starter field is determined, the team captains can enter any eligible athlete (5801.1.1.2), into those teams, although each competitor can be entered in one team only
+Once the starter field is determined, the team captains can enter any eligible athlete into those teams.